Kansas Supreme Court plans to swear in new justice Jan. 24

 TOPEKA, Kan.
-(KSNW) –The Kansas Supreme Court plans to swear in a new justice Jan.
+(AP) – The Kansas Supreme Court plans to swear in a new justice Jan.
 24.

 Evelyn Wilson is set to take her seat on the seven-member high court a little more than a month after Gov. Laura Kelly announced Wilson’s appointment.